-Window light is an excellent, readily available light source that’s perfect for portraits – particularly when shooting shy or reluctant models.
-The gentle illumination of natural light can be very flattering and it’s absolutely possible to achieve a professional result with minimal equipment.
+Window light is an excellent, readily available light source that’s perfect for portraits.
+The gentle illumination of natural light can be very flattering, and it’s absolutely possible to achieve a professional result with minimal equipment.

-The most common way to use backlighting is to create silhouettes.
-These generally best work with strong, simple shapes and it often helps to shoot up towards the sky to remove excess clutter.
+Another common way to use backlighting is to create silhouettes.
+These generally best work with strong, simple shapes, and it often helps to shoot up towards the sky to remove excess clutter.

 Here’s another example of how backlighting and silhouettes work in a more typically picturesque natural location.
 The sharp contrasts undoubtedly add a whole lot more drama that you might see with a standard daylight exposure.
 This is particularly useful aesthetic choice to make if the frame looks a bit busy and lacking in focus.